Getting Started Rust

 . - Paste this code where you want to access your shader string in Rust code:

-Visit the Authoring Shaders page to learn how to write your first WESL shaders.
+Visit the Writing Shaders page to learn how to write your first WESL shaders.

 Visit the Reference page for the complete documentation of WESL Extensions.